-Physical Education (P.E), sport and competition is an important part of not only our holistic curriculum but also part of children's daily life; as a school, we provide as many opportunities as possible to excel in a wide range of sports.
+Physical Education (P.E), and Sport are an important part of not only our holistic curriculum but also part of children's daily life; as a school, we provide as many opportunities as possible to enable pupils to excel in a wide range of sports.
 We continually look to develop and improve what we do whilst aiming to build a love of sport in our pupils - whatever sport(s) that is!